Register more than 3 videos

 Fill in the form for the relevant licence online.
 You can save the form and finish filling it in later.

-We will check your application and then issue you an invoice.
+After checking your application, SUISA issues you an invoice.
 The licence is valid as soon as payment is received.

 FAQ: Frequently asked questions